Aditi1612/Grammar-based-test-case-generation/README.md

 ```

 ### Training the CcfgT5 model

+This section is optional.
+If you don't want to train the model, you can skip
+this section and start from the section ["Reproducing the evaluation
+results"](#reproducing-the-evaluation-results).

 The following command will train the CcfgT5 model.
 The trained model will be
 saved in `saved/ccfg-t5/`.